saylesss88/nix-book/README.md

 Welcome to my personal journey and guide through the Nix ecosystem!
 This "book" aims to be a practical and understandable resource for anyone looking to dive into Nix, NixOS, and Home Manager.
-Whether you're just getting started or looking to deepen your understanding, I hope you find this resource helpful and inspiring.
+Whether you're just getting started or looking to deepen your understanding, I hope you find this resource helpful!

 ✨ What You'll Find Here